 Accounting policies used by us conform to accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying financial statements include the accounts of us and our wholly owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 Our business consists of two reportable segments: Production and Midstream.
-Midstream includes Western Catarina Midstream (as defined in Note 9 "Intangible Assets") and the Carnero JV (as defined in Note 10 "Investments").
+Midstream includes Western Catarina Midstream (as defined in Note 9 "Intangible Assets"), the Carnero JV (as defined in Note 10 "Investments") and Seco Pipeline (as defined in Note 4 "Fair Value Measurements").
 Production consists of our oil and natural gas properties in Texas and Louisiana.
 Our management evaluates performance based on these two business segments.